 Roger Cooke was born in Hereford and read Modern History at New College Oxford.
 After graduating, Roger worked briefly as a teacher in London and then as a management trainee in a large industrial company.
 After four years he was awarded a Thouron Fellowship to study for an MBA at the Wharton School, University of Pennsylvania.
 Returning to the UK in 1970, Roger joined the management consulting side of the international firm of Coopers & Lybrand (later Price Waterhouse Coopers) where he stayed for over 30 years, including nearly eighteen years as a partner.
 After retiring from PwC, Roger was asked to become Managing Director and Chief Executive of Oxford Policy Management Ltd, an international development consultancy that had been spun-out from the University of Oxford.
 Roger’s work as a consultant has taken him many parts of the world: sub-Saharan Africa; Egypt, the Palestine Occupied Territories and other parts of the middle east; Pakistan, Afghanistan and other parts of south, east and south-east Asia; the eastern Caribbean; western and eastern Europe; north America, and Australia.
 Roger’s Cumbria-based activities include Trustee and Chair of the Tullie House Museum and Art Gallery Trust, trustee of Lake District Calvert Trust, and a board director of Solway Communications and leads a volunteer group interested in raising the profile of Carlisle’s railway heritage.
 Outside Cumbria, Roger is a founder trustee of the London Transport Museum.

-For her lifelong and outstanding contribution to photography.
+For her lifelong and outstanding contribution to photography (awarded July 2017).

 Val Corbett was born and raised in Herefordshire, moving north in 1969 to complete a BA (Hons) degree in Religious Studies at Lancaster University.
-Val has long held a keen interest in photography and over the last 30 years has worked as a self-taught freelance photographer being well-known for her striking images of the Lake District and Cumbria.
-Val’s local photography has featured extensively in the Cumbria Life magazine for whom she wrote a monthly Masterclass column.
-She is now principally recognised for her garden photography, which is frequently published in national magazines including Country Life .
-Living on the Eastern fringes of the Lake District, her summers are normally taken up with photographing gardens around the British Isles.
-At other times she concentrates on her landscape photography, working for a number of authors and a variety of commissions.
-Val’s images have adorned the Friends of the Lake District calendar and have been used extensively for The National Garden Schemes directory of Open Gardens.
-She has produced a record of the restoration work for the Lowther Castle and Gardens Trust and built up the photographic libraries for the Lake District National Park, Eden District Council and Carlisle City Council.
-In March 2016 Val exhibited at the Keswick Museum which included material about the changes wrought along the river as a result of the storm ‘Desmond’ in late 2015.
-Most recently her images were used in the prospectus and submission by the Lake District to become a UNESCO World Heritage Site.
+Val has long held a keen interest in photography and over the last 35years has worked as a self-taught freelance photographer being initially well-known for her striking images of the Lake District and Cumbria, many of which were published in her own books.
+These included diverse subjects such as winter and rainy weather.
+At other times she worked for a number of authors on a variety of commissions, including ceramics, poetry, the Arts and Craft Houses of the Lake District and Joss, the legendary fell runner.
+For many years Val’s local photography featured extensively in Cumbria Life magazine for whom she wrote a monthly Masterclass column.
+She is now principally recognised for her garden photography, which is frequently published in national magazines including Country Life.
+Her summers have been taken up with photographing gardens throughout the British Isles.
+Val’s images have been extensively used in support of the National Gardens Scheme.
+Aside from gardens and her landscape work she has produced a record of the restoration work for the Lowther Castle and Gardens Trust and built up the photographic libraries for the Lake District National Park, Eden District Council and Carlisle City Council.
+More recently her images were used in the successful submission by the Lake District to become a UNESCO World Heritage Site.
+Val is a popular speaker for a variety of groups and societies.

 Karen Darke MBE